TexDor/TexDor/README.md

-# Dextor README
+# TexDor README

 - [ ] TODO Replace or update this README with instructions relevant to your application

 ## Project Structure

-The sources of your Dextor have the following structure:
+The sources of your TexDor have the following structure:

 ```
 src